winitzki/scall/tutorial/programming_dhall.md

 -- Haskell:
 traverse :: Applicative L => (a -> L b) -> F a -> L (F b)
 ```
-It is important that this method is parameterized by an arbitrary applicative functor `L`.
-If this method exists, `F` is a traversable functor.
+It is important that this method is parameterized by an _arbitrary_ applicative functor `L`.
+If the `traverse` method exists, `F` is a traversable functor.

 Rewriting this type signature in Dhall and making `F` an explicit type parameter, we get the following type signature: